Azure-Samples/openhack-production/docs/working-agreement.md

 ## Automated Testing

 Automated test suites are run as part of the continuous integration (CI) pipelines.
 Any test failures will fail your builds.
-It's expected that all new changes to the codebase include new or updated Unit Tests (UT) to validate the code changes, the CI pipelines are gated with a UT code coverage check.
+It's expected that all new changes to the codebase include new or updated Unit Tests (UT) to validate the code changes.
+The CI pipelines are gated with a UT code coverage check.
+The current code coverage threshold is 76%.
+It's expected to maintain this code coverage threshold otherwise it will fail your builds.

 ## Deployment